obsidiandynamics/warthog/README.md

 # Limitations
 * Only Gradle is supported, with and without the wrapper.
 Other build tools, such as Maven, SBT, Ant/Ivy, etc. are not supported.
-* For the release workflow, the project version must be in the root `build.gradle` file and follow the strict `version = "x.y.z[-qualifier]"` form described earlier.
-* Project versions stored outside of the root `build.gradle` aren't presently supported for releases.
 * For the update workflow, the dependency versions must appear in `build.gradle` files in the strict `nameVersion = "x.y.z[-qualifier]"` form described earlier.
+* When using `GradleVersionist`, the version must be in the root `build.gradle` file and follow the strict `version = "x.y.z[-qualifier]"` form described earlier.
+* When using `FileVersionist`, the version file must be stored in a dedicated file (containing nothing but the version).
 * Custom auth for private repos isn't supported at this stage.
 The assumption is that the repo is reachable solely via a private/trusted network and that the machine running `hog` has implicit access.

 # FAQ